John Jervis, 1st Earl of St Vincent: Legacy

 Jervis has also been remembered in schools in England.
 He has a boarding house (Saint Vincent) named in his honour at the Royal Hospital School in Holbrook, Suffolk.
 St Vincent College in Gosport, England, is named after the admiral's most famous battle.

 As with many other officers during the great age of discovery there are several areas of the world named in the earl's honour.
 Cape Jervis and Gulf St Vincent, South Australia, and Jervis Bay, New South Wales, Australia were named for him as was the town of Vincentia and Jervis Bay National Park.
 The County of St Vincent, New South Wales was also named in his honour.
 Jervis Inlet, in British Columbia, Canada, was also named for him.

-Jervis appears as a fictional character in two Horatio Hornblower novels, Hornblower and the Atropos and Lord Hornblower.
+Jervis appears as a fictional character in two Horatio Hornblower novels, Hornblower and the Atropos and Lord Hornblower, as well as several books of the Aubrey–Maturin series by Patrick O'Brian.

 Historiography

-Though Jervis clearly had a strong impact during the Napoleonic Wars and afterwards on the development of the Navy, surprisingly few contemporary biographies of Jervis are available, and those are seriously lacking in breadth and thoroughness.
+Though Jervis clearly had a strong impact during the Napoleonic Wars and afterwards on the development of the Navy, few contemporary biographies of Jervis are available, and those are seriously lacking in breadth and thoroughness.
 The most recent work related to Jervis is The Remaking of the English Navy by Admiral St. Vincent: The Great Unclaimed Naval Revolution by Charles Arthur, 1986, but this focused more on Jervis's reforms to the docks, and less to other parts of his life.
 Evelyn Berkman's Nelson's Dear Lord: Portrait of St. Vincent (1962), as the bibliographer Eugene Rasor points out, is merely an "effort" to create a biography.
-The same bibliographer says much the same about William Milbourne James's "Old Oak": The Life of John Jervis, Earl St. Vincent (1950) and Owen Sherrard's A Life of Lord St. Vincent (1933), pointing to both as mediocre.
-Ruddock Mackay published an article which documented the early life of Jervis.
+The same bibliographer says much the same about William James's "Old Oak": The Life of John Jervis, Earl St. Vincent (1950) and Owen Sherrard's A Life of Lord St. Vincent (1933), pointing to both as mediocre.
+Ruddock Mackay wrote an article which documented the early life of Jervis.